Cassin01/rcz/README.md

 # rcz

-A tool to write a commit message based on [Conventional Commits](https://www.conventionalcommits.org/)
+A tool to write a commit message based on [Conventional Commits](https://www.conventionalcommits.org/)  inspired by [git-cz](https://github.com/streamich/git-cz)

 ## Installation